-The mission of Trinity Baptist 75 years ago was to reach Marina and the world for the gospel, and today the vision is the same.
+The mission of Trinity Baptist 75 years ago was to reach Marianna and the world for the gospel, and today the vision is the same.
 “The mission of Trinity Baptist Church is to continue to be a group of unified, spirit-filled believers in Christ whose purpose is to reach Marianna with the Gospel message and expand its borders to reach around the world,” says Pastor Roland Rabun, Senior Pastor of TBC.

-Reaching Mariana means reaching 7,293 people according to the most recent United States Census estimates.
+Reaching Marianna means reaching 7,293 people according to the most recent United States Census estimates.
 This is no small vision.
 To accomplish this vision, TBC has implemented a missional strategy through prayer and fasting in order to reach the lost locally, nationally, and internationally.
 TBC serves as an encouraging example of how God can take and multiply a church plant to become a prominent fixture of a community for Christ.